Student Services and Academic Support

 Also available through SLAC is its Veteran Academic Success Center (VASC), a holistic tutoring and guiding initiative supporting student veterans, military-connected students, and those utilizing veteran educational benefits.
 VASC staff members are veterans and military-connected students whose successful transition to college inspires a willingness to assist others in the military-connected community by addressing needs ranging from academic to therapeutic.

-Success Coaching promotes academic excellence by helping students reach their highest potential.
-Students may meet with a coach to help build individualized strategies to improve academics and overall productivity by identifying strengths and capabilities.
+Success Coaching promotes academic excellence by supporting students in reaching their highest potential.
+Students may meet with a Success Coach to build individualized strategies for improving academic performance and personal productivity by identifying strengths and capabilities.

-The STUDY also has study materials and handouts covering a wide range of topics and levels, from correcting comma splices to preparing for graduate school.
+The STUDY also has study materials and handouts covering a wide range of topics and levels, from basic math concepts to preparing for graduate school.
 Students may visit The STUDY for assistance in preparing for admissions tests for graduate (GRE), law (LSAT), and business (GMAT) schools.

 Supplemental Instruction, a nontraditional approach to collaborative learning, provides structured group study for students in historically challenging courses ranging from the liberal arts to science and math-based courses.
 Supplemental Instruction leaders act as role models and facilitate multiple study sessions per week in order to assist students not only with course content but also with the development of positive study skills and habits.

 SLAC also provides Texas State students with a number of online resources.
-By visiting txst.edu/slac, students can access tutoring schedules and hours for The STUDY and VASC, view the times and locations of Supplemental Instruction sessions, find information regarding becoming a tutor or SI leader, learn about Success Coaching, select content area handouts and test preparation materials.
-SLAC also maintains an Online Writing Lab (OWL), providing writing assistance in an electronic format.
+By visiting txst.edu/slac, students can access tutoring schedules and hours for The STUDY and VASC, view the times and locations of Supplemental Instruction sessions, find information regarding becoming a tutor or SI leader, learn about Success Coaching.

 To use this service, students must complete the online intake form.